Esri/dynamic-situational-awareness-qt/README.md

 limitations under the License.

-A copy of the license is available in the repository's [license.txt]( https://github.com/ArcGIS/dynamic-situational-awareness-qt/blob/master/license.txt) file
+A copy of the license is available in the repository's [LICENSE](LICENSE) file